How to Bet on March Madness

 March Madness is three glorious weeks of wall-to-wall college hoops action where betting interest soars compared to the steady action of the college basketball regular season.
 For perspective, there’s just one event that tops it in total betting action in the US each year, and that’s betting on the Super Bowl.

-There are plenty of NCAA basketball bets to make on the other teams though.
-So, we’ll run through everything you need to know to bet on March Madness in VA including the best online sportsbooks & betting apps, what you can and can’t bet on here, and more.
+There are plenty of NCAA basketball bets to make on the other teams, though.
+Here’s what you need to know to bet on March Madness in VA including the best online sportsbooks & betting apps.
 Jump to live March Madness odds right here.

-Check the bracket below for consensus odds on each game.
-Then check the feed below the bracket for the latest March Madness odds posted at VA online sportsbooks.
-Check the second tab for current National Championship and Final Four futures and the first for live game lines after March Madness begins.
+Check the feed below for the latest March Madness odds posted at VA online sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and get your MM bets in.

 Each March Madness game line will look something like this: